mccraigmccraig/rsxml/README.md

 Copyright
 ---------

-Copyright (c) 2011 Trampoline Systems Ltd. See LICENSE.txt for further details.
+Copyright (c) 2012 mccraigmccraig of the clan mccraig.
+See LICENSE.txt for further details.